dSONIQ Realphones

 **i**** – custom profiles available to owners of individual headphone calibration.

-Phones headphone frequency correction without any emulations
+Phones - Headphone frequency correction without any emulations

 (3) Switch between different sets of snapshots to use all the features of Realphones